plushmonkey/quack/README.md

 # quack
-exploratory code for a threaded network service.
+Exploratory code for a threaded network service.
+Currently implements a simple websocket server.